Bricks snap in sensors

 UDOO BRICKS are modules you can use to augment your UDOO BOARDS and make them more versatile.
 Attach them into I2C Bricks snap-in connector with the related cable.
 UDOO BRICKS work along a cascade configuration, so you can attach them all together without wasting space in a truly intuitive way.
 Thanks to such configuration you can use cables up to 3,5 m long to connect UDOO BRICKS one another.

-In the UDOO X86 the I2C Bricks snap-in connector(CN24) is connected to the Intel® Curie™ Processor (Arduino 101-compatible side).
+In the UDOO X86 the I2C Bricks snap-in connector(CN24) is connected to the ATmega32U4 microcontroller (Arduino Leonardo-compatible side).

 Heads up!
 The main Intel® Braswell processor cannot access the I2C Brick snap-in bus connector.
 To work in Linux, Windows or Android with the data from the UDOO BRICKS, you need to pass the data via the internal serial communication.

-You can use the Bricks modules exactly like I2C modules connected to the I2C bus of the Arduino 101 in SCL/SDA Pins.
+You can use the Bricks modules exactly like I2C modules connected to the I2C bus of the Arduino Leonardo in SCL/SDA Pins.

 I2C Bus support more devices simultaneously connected, so you can connect more than one brick to the the I2C Bricks snap-in connector(CN24) and connect other modules to the SCL/SDA Pins at the same time.